-§ 11.4 Loss of Use, Business Interruption, and Delay in Completion Insurance
+§ 11.4 Loss of Use, Business Interruption, and Delay in Completion Insurance fire or other hazards however caused.

 The Owner, at the Owner's option, may purchase and maintain insurance that will protect the Owner against loss of use of the Owner's property, or the inability to conduct normal operations, due to fire or other causes of loss.
 The Owner waives all rights of action against the Contractor and Architect for loss of use of the Owner's property, due to